JohnVel27/JohnVel27/README.md

 - 👋 Hi, I’m @JohnVel27
-- 👀 I’m interested in things related to finance software.
+- 👀 I’m interested in things related to finance software and mobile application.
-- 🌱 I’m currently learning JAVA,C#, and python
+- 🌱 2nd year student and I'm currently learning JAVA,KOTLIN and also focusing learning android studio💪✊✊